ably/ably-cocoa/README.md

 To use this new functionality you should obtain Apple entitlments, create location push service extension and make some tweaks in your push notifications code within your app:

-* Add Apple location pushes entitlments into your project.
+* Add Apple location pushes entitlments into your project ("AblyLocationPush" folder).

 * In addition to saving your regular device token by calling `ARTPush.didRegisterForRemoteNotifications(withDeviceToken:realtime:)` you should request another device token specifically for the location pushes purpose.
 You do so by calling `CLLocationManager.startMonitoringLocationPushes(completion:)` within a `ARTPushRegistererDelegate.didActivateAblyPush(:)` delegate callback or whenever is appropriate in your app.

 * Once you receive the location push token, save it by calling a new `ARTPush.didRegisterForLocationNotifications(withDeviceToken:realtime:)` method (note the "Location" word in the name of this method).

+* To see received location push notifications in the UI you need to update both "AblyPushExample.entitlements" file and the file you received from Apple and add appropriate value under the `com.apple.security.application-groups` key ("group.{your_bundle_identifier}").
+It is because application groups is the only way app and its location push extension can exchange information.

 See [embed APNs example app](https://github.com/ably/ably-cocoa/tree/main/Examples/AblyPush) for more details on how this should be implemented.